 Rigela Gegprifti is Statkraft's country manager in Albania.

 Statkraft currently has two hydropower plants in southern Albania.
-The power plant in Banja was completed in 2016 and is fully operational.
-At the same location Statkraft has established a project to deliver its first floating solar power plant.
-A new hydropower plant in Moglicë opens in 2020.
+The power plant in Banja was completed in 2016 and Moglicë started operations in 2020.
+At the Banja location, Statkraft's first floating solar power plant has also started commercial operations.

 Statkraft is now gaining experience before possible further investments in Albania or other countries in the region.
 It is a difficult decision.
 Competition from other renewable energy sources, such as solar and wind, makes it very hard for new hydropower projects to be profitable.